High and Mighty Color

-High and Mighty Color (stylized as HIGH and MIGHTY COLOR) was a Japanese rock band active from 2003 to 2010.
+High and Mighty Color (stylized as HIGH and MIGHTY COLOR and abbreviated as H&MC) was a Japanese rock band active from 2003 to 2010.
 They had two vocalists; a male and a female.

 History

 Formation and Anti-Nobunaga

 The band started in Okinawa when Sassy and Meg left a Metallica cover band after they decided to make their own music.
 Sassy offered Mackaz the opportunity to join their new band, he accepted and invited long time friend Kazuto to join as well.
 Meg sat in on a school performance one day, and Yuusuke's voice stood out to him, so he offered him a chance to join the band.
 Initially Yuusuke declined due to wanting to be a solo singer, but joined after Meg reportedly asked him to join every day for nearly four months.
 The band, known as Anti-Nobunaga at this time, played mainly in small coffee shops and art theaters for about a year.
 Sassy, the bandleader, sent demo tapes to every major Japanese label, all of whom rejected the band.
 It was not until a small label signed the band that they found their first big break.
 Anti-Nobunaga were now playing areas further from their local hometown and eventually landed a spot at the yearly music festival of Okinawa.